-The reasons for this are twofold.
-First, cameras are becoming more and more advanced as the years go by and new models are released.
-This means that features you once saw only on the best DSLR cameras or the best mirrorless camera models now come as standard on even the most basic of bodies.
-For instance, once something like Wi-Fi was a privilege reserved only for the pro models, and now it's weird to see a new camera without it.
+How is this possible?
+Well there are two main reasons: first that cameras are generally becoming more and more advanced as the years go by and new models are released.
+This is the kind of rising tide that lifts all boats, because features that once you'd only see on the most advanced and best DSLR cameras or best mirrorless camera models are now an expected standard even on the basic entry-level cameras.
+Features like Wi-Fi, Full HD video, a sophisticated autofocus system and more: it's all standard these days!

 Read more: The best camera for kids

-A budget of $500/£500 will typically get you an advanced compact camera, an enthusiast-focused mirrorless model, or an upper-entry-level DSLR.
+So what does a budget of $500/£500 actually get you?
+With this much to spend, you can expect to find a fairly advanced compact camera, an enthusiast-focused mirrorless model, or an upper-entry-level DSLR.
 We've set this price as a rough benchmark because prices are changing all the time, so now and again you might find a camera in our list that creeps a little way over that – or plunges way below! – but we will definitely get you in the right ballpark.

 Exactly which of these cameras you should go for depends on your needs and intentions, but one thing the following models have in common is that they’re all standout products in their respective categories.